MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 1. Connect to a database on the Azure Data Explorer cluster using [Kusto Explorer](/azure/data-explorer/kusto/tools/kusto-explorer) or the Azure Data Explorer [web UI](https://dataexplorer.azure.com/).

-1. In the following sample KQL command, replace three placeholders as noted in the table:
+1. In the following sample KQL command, replace the three placeholders as noted in the table:

     ```kusto
     .add database [adx-database-name-placeholder] admins ('aadapp=watcher-object-id-placeholder;tenant-primary-domain-placeholder');